-Total financial income for the Group amounted to NOK 32.8 billion in 2017 (NOK 26.5 billion in 2016), of which NOK 31 billion was income from the parent company's customer portfolio where all of the income falls to customers.
+Total financial income for the Group amounted to NOK 8.8 billion in 2018 (NOK 32.8 billion in 2017), of which NOK 8,5 billion was income from the parent company's customer portfolio where all of the income falls to customers.

-For 2017, the risk result for KLP and KLP Bedriftspensjon AS totalled NOK 898 million.
-The corresponding figure for 2016 was NOK 794 million.
-The risk result arises from the fact that mortality and disability in the period differ from what was assumed in the premium tariff.
+For 2018, the risk result for KLP and KLP Bedriftspensjon AS totalled NOK 960 million.
+The corresponding figure for 2017 was NOK 898 million.
+The risk result arises from the fact that mortality and invalidity in the period differ from what was assumed in the premium tariff.

-The system of governance, as it is organized and implemented, is considered appropriate to KLP's business.
+The system of governance, as it is organised and implemented, is considered appropriate to KLP's business.
 The Company's articles of association and applicable legislation provide the framework for proper corporate governance and a clear division of roles between the governing bodies and executive management.
 The Company's highest authority is the General Meeting.
 The Company also has a corporate assembly which elects the Company's Board of Directors.